 Folium does not need a polished requirements document to start.
 The best first material is usually the real work: messy forms, repeated questions, spreadsheets, support patterns, old tools, staff comments, and the business outcome leadership cares about.

-- Pick one workflow that hurts enough to matter.
+- Pick one process that hurts enough to matter.

 - Bring examples of current work: forms, screenshots, templates, reports, support tickets, policies, or process notes.

-- Name the people who perform, review, approve, and inherit the workflow.
+- Name the people who perform, review, approve, and inherit the process.

-- Identify sensitive data and systems that should stay out of the first proof.
+- Identify sensitive data and systems that should stay out of the first build cycle.

-- Decide who can approve scope, data access, security review, and the next-stage gate.
+- Decide who can approve scope, data access, security review, and the next-stage decision.

 - Be honest about failed AI attempts, manual workarounds, staff concerns, and customer pain.